copyrightexceptions/copyrightexceptions.eu/content/implementations/BG/info53e.md

 jurisdictions:
 - BG
 score: 3
-description: "This exception allows for the use of works for the purposes of national security, in judicial, administrative or parliamentary proceedings."
+description: "This exception allows for the use of works for the purposes of national security, in judicial, administrative, or parliamentary proceedings."
 beneficiaries:
 - any user
 purposes:
 - for the purposes of national security
-- in judicial, administrative or parliamentary proceedings
+- in judicial, administrative, or parliamentary proceedings
 usage:
 - any use
 subjectmatter: